SURE FOOT® Equine Stability Program is Revolutionary!

 Case Study: Kira standing on four pads

 Kira was a Morgan mare that was purchased as a “husband” horse.
 She came to a clinic as a school horse for one of the participants.
 She was unwilling to go forward and would stop completely.
-We worked with her on the SURE FOOT Stability Pads to see if we could show her a way to move in more comfort.
+We worked with her on the SURE FOOT® Stability Pads to see if we could show her a way to move with more comfort.
 On day 3 of a 4 day clinic she was willing to stand on four pads, which my assistant put under her feet while I was teaching.
 It was apparent that she was swaying quite a bit so my assistant Barb began filming her.
 She stood on the pads for over 6 minutes and would have stayed longer if we hadn’t asked her to walk.
 Afterward she was much more willing to go forward for the rider.
 Not all horses are able to get to this point in two sessions but clearly Kira found them very relaxing as evidenced by her demeanor and desire to remain on the pads.